vimond/k8s-auth-client/README.md

 `chmod u+x k8s-auth-client.sh`

-Create a config file named [.k8s-auth-client](.k8s-auth-client) in your home folder.
+Create a config file named [<Kubernetes user to log in>.k8s-auth-client](.k8s-auth-client) in your `~/.kube/` folder.
 Edit the values to fit your setup.

 MacOS specific configuration: